TheRealSvc/SchoolDatabase_Fullstack/README.md

 # SchoolDatabase_Fullstack

-This is the client part of a school-database project.
-The server-side API (including the sqlite database) can be found in my github.com/TheRealSvc/treehouse_9_api repository.
+This is the client part of a school-database project all together making it a full stack app.

-The App can be found in the /client folder.
-The other folders are a reference on how it should look and feel.
+The server-side API with database can be found under /api.
+To start go into the /api folder and hit *npm start* The client side React frontend can be found under /client.
+To start go into the /client folder and hit *npm start*